mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 *c) the consolidation and accumulation of capital*

 Despite their separation, they are all deeply interconnected and are manifestations of the changing face of society.
 However, they are useful distillations of the themes and theories analysed in this chapter.
+Marx's conceptions of commodities, objectification, and alienation have been rendered obsolete.
+However, his writing is absolutely foundational to

-Again, while Marx's specifics may no longer be applicable, his writing forms a touchstone from which later works better outline our current relationships to ourselves, each other, and the technologies which surround us.
+ his writing forms a touchstone from which later works better outline our current relationships to ourselves, each other, and the technologies which surround us.

 ## Americanism, Taylorism, & Fordism